What is a policy?

 Policy rule checks are made up of gates and triggers.
 A gate is a set of policy checks against broad categories like vulnerabilities, secret scans, licenses, and so forth.
 It will include one or more triggers, which are checks specific to the gate category.

 The area under the Policies sub-tab in the policy editor contains a table that lists the policies defined within a selected policy.
 The numeric indicator represents the overall number of polices currently defined in the policy.

 Adjacent to each name in the policy list is a counter that indicates the number of rules within that policy.

 Note: A lock icon next to the rule counter indicates that the policy cannot be deleted.
-Policy rules that are used by policy mappings in the bundle (which will be listed under the Used By Mapping(s) column entry) cannot be deleted until they are removed from every associated mapping.
+Policy rules that are used by policy mappings in the policy (which will be listed under the Used By Mapping(s) column entry) cannot be deleted until they are removed from every associated mapping.